-‘He dissed me big time’ – Motivated McCarthy says McCormack mistook silence for weakness
+‘He dissed me big time’ – Motivated McCarthy ready to ‘humble’ McCormack

-Craig McCarthy [9(2)-1(1)-1] says Graham McCormack [8(1)2(1)] made a huge error have mistaken his silence for weakness – and promises it will be him and his supporters who will be celebrating loudly come April 8.
+Craig McCarthy [9(2)-1(1)-1] says Graham McCormack [8(1)2(1)] made a huge error in mistaken his silence for weakness – and promises it will be him and his supporters who will be celebrating loudly tomorrow night.

-The pair have been on a collision course for quite some time but in recent weeks McCormack queried whether they would, in fact, collide.
-The Treaty fighter stressed the fact the Waterford native had gone quiet on a potential all-Munster meeting was because fearful of taking the fight.
+The pair have been on a collision course for quite some time but in the weeks leading up to their BUI Celtic title fight being confirmed McCormack queried whether they would, in fact, collide.
+The Treaty fighter stressed the fact the Waterford native had gone quiet on a potential all-Munster meeting was because fearful of taking the fight and has since hinted his rival may have been forced into the match up.

-‘Built2Last’ points out the Limerick side of a fight, now made for Waterford and April 8, was greatly mistaken and made a huge error in getting loud with his concerns.
+‘Built2Last’ points out the Limerick side of a fight, which plays out at the SETU Arena was greatly mistaken and made a huge error in getting loud with his concerns.

 “I didn’t respond when I was in camp for my last fight because… f**k off why would I?
 I keep it in the moment and at that moment Seamus Devlin was on my mind nobody else.
 If I looked ahead I’d miss what’s in front of me,” he adds before stressing he is now on track to meet ‘G-Train’. ” I stay in my lane and now G-Train is in my lane so I have to smash through him at all costs.”